-Ebates is an awesome company that offers discounts and cash back for shopping at your favorite stores.
+Ebates is an awesome company that offers discounts and cash back when you shop online at your favorite stores.
 It’s incredibly easy to get started.
-Make an account, and before you buy anything, check on Ebates to see if there are any discounts available!
+Make one account, and before you buy anything, check on Ebates to see if there are any discounts available!

 If you want to get started with an extra $10 feel free to sign-up using my referral link!

 This is what it’ll look like when you’ve got it activated:

 Of the apps/websites on this list, Groupon is probably the one that is the most mainstream.
 If you want to get major discounts on most restaurants and services, click on over and sign-up.

 Honey is an extension that you add onto your internet browser.
 When you go to check out, it will automatically apply discount codes to get you the best possible price.

 Get yourself a free $5 when you sign-up today.